New Castle Quakers: 1895 Iron & Oil League

+1896 to 1900 Interstate League

 In 1896, New Castle continued hosting minor league play, with the franchise joining a new league.
 The Quakers became members of the reformed six–team Class C level Interstate League.
 The 1896 team was also referred to under the "Salamanders" nickname.
 The Fort Wayne Farmers, Jackson Wolverines, Saginaw Lumbermen, Toledo Swamp Angels, Washington Little Senators, Wheeling Nailers and Youngstown Puddlers teams joined New Castle in beginning league play on May 6, 1896.

 In their first season of play in the new league, the Quakers placed fifth in the 1896 Interstate League standings.
 Completing the season with an overall record of 53–59, New Castle finished 20.0 games behind the first place Toledo Swamp Angels, with Jay Faatz and M. C. Whitehill serving as managers.
 Jake Ganzel of New Castle led the league with 17 home runs.

 The 1897 New Castle Quakers placed third in the Interstate League final standings, as the league became a Class B level league.
 The Quakers ended the season with a record of 63–54 as Paul Russell served as manager.
 New Castle ended the season 11.0 games behind the first place Toledo Mud Hens.

 In 1898, the Quakers placed fourth in the Interstate League final standings, as the league continued play as an eight-team.
 Class B level league.
 Compiling a record of 81–69, playing the season under manager Dad Lytle, New Castle finished 3.5 games behind the first place Dayton Old Soldiers.
 Pitcher Charlie Smith of New Castle led the league with 184 strikeouts.

 The 1899 New Castle Quakers won the Interstate League Championship.
 With a regular season record of 87–53, New Castle was managed by Pat Wright.
 After beginning the season with a 42–39 record through July 27, the team then went 45–14 to capture the league championship.
 In the final regular season standings, the Drillers finished just 1.0 game ahead of the second place Mansfield Haymakers (86-54).

 The 1899 Quakers had the distinction of having four 20-game winners on their pitching staff: Charlie Smith (20-9), Jack Wadsworth (24-13), Oscar Streit (21-13) and Frank Figgemeier (20-13).
 All four pitchers advanced to the major leagues.

 In their final season of Interstate League play, the 1900 New Castle Quakers finished last in the eight-team league after winning the championship the season before.
 New Castle ended the season with a record of 44–95 as Pat Wright returned as manager.
 The Quakers finished 49.0 games behind the first place Dayton Veterans in the final standings.
 The Fort Wayne Indians won a playoff with Dayton to claim the championship.

 The Interstate League did not return to play in 1901.
 New Castle next hosted minor league baseball when the 1906 New Castle Outlaws began play as members of the Class C level Ohio-Pennsylvania League.